All Products

 • Parameter changes:

-• If the source instance uses parameters that are not supported by the destination version, these parameters are automatically deleted after the upgrade.
+• If the source instance uses parameters that are not supported by the destination version, these parameters are automatically deleted in the destination version.

-• If the value of a parameter on the source instance is outside the valid value range of the corresponding parameter in the destination version, the parameter is reset to its default value from the parameter template of the destination version.
+• If the value of a parameter in the source instance is outside the valid range for the corresponding parameter in the destination version, the parameter is set to the default value of the parameter template for the destination version.

-• During the upgrade, the system temporarily changes the value of statement_timeout to 0 and restores the initial value after the upgrade is complete.
+• During the upgrade, the system temporarily changes the value of statement_timeout to 0 and restores it to the initial value after the upgrade is complete.

-• DTS tasks: If the instance to be upgraded is used as a source or destination instance for Data Transmission Service (DTS), you must rebuild the DTS task after the upgrade.
+• DTS tasks: If the instance to be upgraded is a source or destination instance for Data Transmission Service (DTS), you need to recreate the DTS task after the upgrade.

 • Plugin compatibility issues: When you upgrade the major version, the system automatically updates the instance to the latest minor engine version.
 This may cause plugin compatibility issues.